telehash/telehash.github.io/protocol.md

 <a name="line" />
 ### `line` - Packet Encryption

+As soon as any two hashnames have both send and received a valid `open` then a line is created between them.
+Since one part is always the initiator and sent the open as a result of needing to create a channel to the other hashname, immediately upon creating a `line` that initiator will then send line packets.

+The encryption key for a line is defined as the SHA 256 digest of the ECDH shared secret (32 bytes) + outgoing line id (16 bytes) + incoming line id (16 bytes).
+The decryption key is the same process, but with the outgoing/incoming line ids reversed.

-A packet with a `"type":"line"` is only sent/valid after an open has been exchanged, and is required to have a `line` parameter (such as `"line":"be22ad779a631f63336fe051d5aa2ab2"`) with the value being the same as the one the recipient sent in its `open` packet, and a random IV value (such as `"iv":"8b945f90f08940c573c29352d767fee4"`) used for
+A packet with a `"type":"line"` is required to have a `line` parameter (such as `"line":"be22ad779a631f63336fe051d5aa2ab2"`) with the value being the same as the one the recipient sent in its `open` packet, and a random IV value (such as `"iv":"8b945f90f08940c573c29352d767fee4"`) used for